wp-plugins/pta-member-directory/readme.txt

 **Is there any spam protection?
 There is no captcha field?**

-I'm not a fan of captcha as I often can\'t even read them myself, and it makes setup a bit more complicated since you need to obtain and enter a key for a captcha service.
+I'm not a fan of captcha as I often can't even read them myself, and it makes setup a bit more complicated since you need to obtain and enter a key for a captcha service.
 Instead, I used the honeypot method of spam protection.
 There is a hidden spambot field that normal visitors won't see, but spambots will fill in.
 Any form submission that has that spambot field filled in will be rejected.

 **How do I make a contact link for an individual or group on other pages of my site?**